Residential

 - Legal notices or objection letters from societies, authorities, or former owners.

-- Repossession risks arise if the property is still under a financial institution or the loan was not officially closed due to an unclosed loan.
+- Repossession risks if the property is still under a financial institution and the loan was not officially closed.

-- Delay in the title transfer for real estate transactions or property transfer to heirs.
+- Delay in title transfer for real estate transactions or property transfer to heirs.

-Additionally, in states like Maharashtra, Karnataka and Delhi NCR, the absence of an NOC can lead to monetary penalties or even imprisonment under local citizen charter regulations.
+Additionally, in states like Maharashtra, Karnataka, and Delhi NCR, the absence of an NOC can lead to monetary penalties or legal complications.
+See also: common mistakes to avoid during property registration.

 Conclusion

-At integrated real estate developments like those by Brigade, obtaining an NOC is an essential step that ensures seamless property transactions and long-term peace of mind.
+At integrated real estate developments like Brigade Group — across premium residential projects in Bengaluru, Chennai, and Hyderabad — obtaining the right NOC at each stage of the transaction is an essential step towards seamless ownership and long-term peace of mind.

 FAQs